 You can also receive alert emails from Google whenever your account is logged into on a new device!

 These alerts should be active by default on your Gmail account.
-If they aren’t, all you need to do is

 If you change your password, you’ll be automatically signed out on every device that isn’t used for verification.